Homestuck126/bns-java-client/itm-bns-sample/doc/quick_start_en.md

 ### 2. Install packages required to SDK

-Before you run the SDK, you need to add required packages to your computer if they are not already installed.
+Before you run the SDK, you need to add the required packages to your computer if they are not already installed.
 Depending on your operating systems, enter the following commands in terminal.
 You may omit packages that are already installed but make sure your java version is higher than 8, you can type `java --version` in terminal to check.

-- Please refer to [Java official website](https://www.oracle.com/java/technologies/javase-downloads.html) to install or upgrade the Java
+- Please refer to [Java official website](https://www.oracle.com/java/technologies/javase-downloads.html) to install or upgrade the Java.

-- Please refer to [Maven official website](https://maven.apache.org) to install or upgrade the Maven
+- Please refer to [Maven official website](https://maven.apache.org) to install or upgrade the Maven.

 ### 3. Configure the settings for Sample Code

 This configuration file is very important.
-Main program use this configuration file to initialize the BNS Java Client.
-Configuration file includes private key, blockchain address, Email setting ... etc.
+The main program use this configuration file to initialize the BNS Java Client.
+The configuration file includes private key, blockchain address, Email settings ... etc.

 Modifying the configuration file require the following prerequisites: